Mateusz-Ramotowski-Poland/Daily-week-organizer/README.md

 7. CONCENTRATE ON ONE TASK - DO THAT TASK AND MAKE COMMIT WITH GOOD DESCRIPTION OF WHAT YOU DONE.
 START NEXT TASK......
 8. DIVIDE CODE INTO SMALL PIECE. wWRITE PIECE OF CODE.
 TEST IT WELL AND THEN GO TO WRITE NEXT PIECE OF CODE - MORE THINK FROM BEGINNING YOU WILL HAVE LESS BUGS AND FRUSTRATION LATER
 9. Selectors in CSS files in alphabetically order - it looks nicer and it is easier to search
+10. If your code is written well you don't need a comment.
+Comment should express knowledge that you can't express by your code.
+It is better to use meaningfull names for variables and functions than use comments
+11. It is very good to know and use design patterns.

 What should I fix, consider?
 0. dO RESPONSOVE LAYOUT ON ALL SCREEN SIZES
 1. Czy przycisk start w edycji timera powinienem restartować timer(w trakcie edycji może grać muzyka), albo przynajmnniej wyłączyć ,uzykę jeśli gra alarm - czy rozwiąże to formularz, który pojawi się gdy Timer dojdzie do zera?
 2. Przekroczenie wartości min i max minut i sekund przy edycji timera - da się to zrobić.
 Jak to rozwiązać?
+W space flight app działała mi walidacja - porównaj 2 rozwiązania.
 3. Nie działa dobrze przycisk delete timer - zatrzymuję piosenkę dla ostatniego timera zawsze dla następnych już nie.
 Utwórze 5 timerów. ustaw alarm na ostatnim naciśnij delete. potem ustaw alarm na ostatnim naciśnij delete, potem ustaw alarm na ostatnim naciśnij delete.... znajdź ten bug.
 4. Zrób main__form--modal2 w index.html .
 Dodaj wydarzenia do tego modala - po tym jak timer doliczy do 0 to wtedy ma sie on pojawić.